isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 make the much stronger claim that "if `x` and `y` are equal, then so too are `f x` and `f y` *for any function* `f`!"

-This is a property known as *congruence*, which we again shorten to `cong` due to the frequency with which we will use this technique in the field.
-The type of `cong` is rather involved, but most of the work involved is binding the relevant variables.
+This is a property known as *congruence*, which we again shorten to `def:cong` due to the frequency with which we will use this technique in the field.
+The type of `def:cong` is rather involved, but most of the work involved is binding the relevant variables.

 ```agda